skynav/ttt/README.md

  * Notify computed time interval of body based on content timing alone.
  * Notify (or warn) if computed color or computed background color are problematic for color impaired viewers.
  * Notify (or warn) if computed color and computed background color are low contrast.
+ * Notify (or warn) if style property specified on content element that cannot apply to any content element, e.g., extent, opacity, origin.
+ * Notify (or warn) if style property specified on content element that is initial value and is not overriding an inherited value.